VRLabs/Contact-Tracker/README.md

 ## How to use

-"Contact Tracker/Container" is where you place your objects that you want to track.
+"Contact Tracker/Container" is where you place your objects that will follow the tracked contact.
 Alternatively, constrain objects to "Contact Tracker/Tracking Points".

+You can edit the collision tags on the 7 receiver components in the "Contact Tracker/Tracking Points" hierarchy to change what contact senders can be tracked.

 "ContactTracker.Control" parameter must be true for the system to be active.